Be in the Know: 30+ PPC Stats for 2020

 PPC Statistics (Editor’s Choice)

-- 41% of clicks go to the top three paid ads in search results.
+- 46% of the total clicks go to the top three paid advertising positions.

-- 63% of online searches are Google searches.
+- Approximately 36% of mobile searches are local.

 General Pay Per Click Statistics